loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Transformations.typ

 a subset of the full #ln syntax remains after pointer closure conversion.

 === Linear closure conversion <LinearClosureConversion>

-// Linear closure conversion: this is about making the stack pointers explicit.
-// (As we saw earlier, it is critical for 1st order programming to identify the
-// call stack.
-This phase introduces explicit call stacks.)
-The starting point
-// is: □(∼ 𝐴)

 It is critical for first-order programs to identify the call stack, i.e. where a procedure should return control when finishing execution.
 The